2017 Fresno shootings: Legal proceedings

 Following his arrest, Muhammad was charged with four counts of murder and two counts of assault with a deadly weapon.
 On April 21, 2017, he made his first court appearance for the murder of Carl Williams and the attempted murder of the second security guard at the Motel 6.
 During the hearing, he shouted on two different occasions, saying "Let black people go" and a phrase similar to "in reparations" that was not clearly enunciated.
 He also warned that natural disasters striking the U.S. will increase.
 As a result, criminal proceedings were suspended and the judge ordered a psychiatric evaluation for Muhammad, setting bail at $2.6 million.
 His next court appearance was scheduled on May 12, but was postponed to June 1 to give psychologists more time to prepare Muhammad's mental health report.

 On October 13, 2017, the judge set a trial date for January 8, 2018.
 The initial hearings focused on Muhammad's mental competency.
 During the hearings, Muhammad shouted demands for slavery reparations and also yelled "Allahu akbar."
 Muhammad's lawyer said he continued to gather evidence that Muhammad was incompetent to be held criminally responsible.
 Two psychiatrists had determined that he was incompetent but another said that he was not.
-Dr. Meloy declared Muhammad competent and stated that "He knows the "shrink talk".
+Psychologist J. Reid Meloy declared Muhammad competent and stated that he "knows 'shrink talk'".
 He knows how to communicate to a psychologist or psychiatrist when he's being interviewed because he knows what the psychiatrist or psychologist is looking for."
-Dr Meloy believed that Muhammad's schizophrenia was managed effectively and that it was a non factor in Muhammad's thinking to deduce right from wrong in the killings.
+Dr Meloy believed that Muhammad had schizophrenia, but that he was able to manage the condition effectively and not a factor in Muhammad's thinking to deduce right from wrong in the killings.
 On January 22, 2018, Judge Jonathan Conklin ruled that Muhammad was competent to stand trial.